 More often than not, LinkedIn users are scrolling through the newsfeed actively looking for valuable content to read.
 They’re looking for tips, insights, professional advice from consultants, etc.

 LinkedIn users are not there to find celebrity news, wedding photos, or memes.
-They’re looking for content that can change the way they do business, which is most definitely glad tidings to any marketer using LinkedIn for business.
+They’re looking for content that can change the way they do business, which is most definitely a tidings to any marketer using LinkedIn for business.

 You can use LinkedIn to drive traffic to your website and spread the word around your blog or video channel.
 In fact, LinkedIn proved itself successful at that with 46% of social traffic to corporate websites coming from LinkedIn.